The Legacy of Ile Ori Ogbe Egun

 • 2014 Ile Ori enstools Olorisha Sangodare Akinwale as the Asare Pawo of Ile Ori

-• 2015 Ile Ori adopts the Wheel of Spiritual Development and officially launches the Ifa Master Studies Program.
+• 2015 Ile Ori adopts the Wheel of Spiritual Development created by Olorisha Sangodare

 • 2016 Awo Ifadunsin Sangobeyi is appointed Presiding Priest of the Oakland branch of Ile Ori.